Skip to navigation Skip to content

 • interfering with daily activities

-When assessing a person for OCD, the doctor will consider whether the symptoms could be due to other conditions, such as depressions, schizophrenia, obsessive-compulsive personality disorder, tic disorders, eating disorders, substance abuse, ADHD, or other anxiety disorders.
-OCD symptoms can be similar to these mental illnesses.
+When assessing a person for OCD, the doctor will consider whether the symptoms could be due to other conditions, such as depression, schizophrenia, obsessive-compulsive personality disorder, tic conditions, eating disorders, substance abuse, ADHD, or other anxiety conditions.
+OCD symptoms can be similar to these mental health conditions.
 It is also possible to have OCD and another mental illness together.
 It may therefore take time to figure out a person’s diagnosis.

 Self-diagnosis